 Create a featured "patent pool" and "standard library".
 The Bank focused on the fields of AI, risk control decision-making and experience improvement, and took patent and software copyrights as starting points to carry out intellectual property protection.
 As of the end of 2023, all kinds of patents (including the acceptance and publicity stage) of the Bank amounted to 144 and the Bank owned 8 software copyrights accumulatively.
-Focusing on the application of financial technology, the Bank developed internal and external standards, and participated in the formulation of a total of 7 financial industry standards, 6 of which have been published, participated in the formulation of 11 corporate standards.
+Focusing on the application of financial technology, the Bank developed internal and external standards, and participated in the formulation of a total of 7 financial industry standards, 6 of which have been published, participated in the formulation of 20 group standards, 14 of which have been published, and completed the formulation of 11 corporate standards.
 The Bank proactively participated in the activity of "leaders" of enterprise standards, and three enterprise standards were listed in the list of "leaders" of enterprise standards in the financial field for consecutive years.